-The 1st year programme gives to the officer cadets the basic knowledge in nutrition, physiology, training principles, and combative activities.
+The 1st year programme gives to the officer-cadets the basic knowledge in nutrition, physiology, training principles, and different methods of training used in the Canadian Forces.
 Instruction is provided in basic and survival swimming.
 All students must pass the military swim standard.